sameronline/drupalprojects-ds/README.txt

 To submit bug reports and feature suggestions, or to track changes: http://drupal.org/project/issues/ds

+-- DRUSH --

+Use the Drush command to create custom layouts faster.
+The example layout is located in the drush folder.

+$ drush ds-build "My layout name" --regions="Region 1, Region 2"

+Type "drush help ds-build" for more help.

 -- RECOMMENDED MODULES --

 Entity cache - http://drupal.org/project/entitycache